4ndybuk/TicketManager/README.md

-# Safety Manager
+# Ticket Manager
-GUI program with active database to submit and control the flow
+GUI program with active database to submit and control the flow of workplace-management
-of health and safety related queries.
-Ideal for monitoring issues
+related queries e.g health & safety, general issues and stock management.
+Ideal for monitoring
-in a controlled settings such as laboratories or workshops.
+in controlled settings such as laboratories or workshops.

 ## Details
 ![PySide6](https://img.shields.io/badge/PySide6-6.10.1-brightgreen)